Visit our FAQs about Great Plains IDEA webpage to see a comprehensive list of questions we hear most often from prospective and current students.

 - Have approval of your academic advisor at your home university

-- Submit forms at least 8 weeks prior to the semester in which Practicum 1 is to be completed
+- Forms are due November 1 or March 1 the semester prior to the semester in which Practicum 1 is to be completed

-Contact Practicum Coordinator, Dr. Linda Sheeran, to learn more about the waiver.
+Contact your faculty advisor to learn more about the waiver.

-The decision will be based on the supporting documentation and is made by a committee of faculty members.
+The decision will be based on supporting documentation and will be made by a committee of faculty members.

 Yes!
 Many of our students balance work, school family and fun.